FCF

 • Since the beginning of 2022, an initially moderate but in the second quarter 2022 increasingly rapid increase in loan interest rates up to 3.4% in Nov.
 2022 could be observed, driven by high inflation rates in Germany, the eurozone and the US, as well as significantly higher credit margins of the lending banks (compensating the banks for possible higher default risks)

 • In December 2022, the rise in interest rates has slowed somewhat, with lending rates even falling slightly to around 3.2%.
-In 2023, interest rates increased significantly again and are at around 4.5% as of the end of August 2023 (increase of 150bps within 1 year)
+In 2023, interest rates increased continuously again and are at around 4.2% as of mid-November 2023 (increase of 95bps within 11 months)

 • Historically – viewed over a 40-year period – interest rates are currently still at a comparably low level, albeit with a clear upward trend

-• Banks expect unchanged lending terms & conditions for Q3/2023
+• Banks anticipate improved lending terms & conditions for Q3/2023

 • however, the development of lending terms & conditions during the last few quarters regularly fell short of the banks' positive expectations

-• In the eurozone, decisive for the ECB, the harmonized consumer price index has reached 5.5% (end of June), with core inflation rate now also at 5.4% – both significantly above the ECB inflation target of 2%
+• In the eurozone, decisive for the ECB, the harmonized consumer price index stands at 2.9% (end of October), with core inflation rate now at 4.2%.
+Notably, the core inflation remains significantly above the ECB's inflation target of 2%

-• In the US, inflation has meanwhile fallen from over 9% to around 4.0% again, after the FED an-nounced interest rate hikes at the end of January 2022 and in the meantime has already raised in-terest rates eleven times by a total of 5.25% to 5.50%
+• In the US, inflation has meanwhile fallen from over 9% to around 3.5% again, after the FED an-nounced interest rate hikes at the end of January 2022 and in the meantime has already raised interest rates eleven times by a total of 5.25% to 5.50%

 SMALLCAP / MIDCAP RESEARCH SERIES